terryb58/Marlin-EasyConfig/README.md

 it comes with.
 This should help beginners get up and running in the shortest amount of time after finishing their build.

-Nothing in the Marlin code has been changed.
-The only thing I have modified here is Configuration.h so you should be able to download the official Marlin distribution, drop this Configuration.h file into the Marlin directory and compile.
+I initially had the full Marlin source code in this repo but since nothing in the Marlin code has been changed and the only thing I have modified is Configuration.h I have removed the rest of the code.
+You should be able to download the official Marlin distribution, drop this Configuration.h file into the Marlin directory and compile.

 As of this post, the version I have tested this with is Marlin 1.1.x.
 Specifically 1.1.4.
 I will update as new versions of Marlin are released.